Introduction

 Sintered Bronze Filter Manufacturing Process

-Before getting into the details of the process of manufacturing the sintered bronze filters, it is essential to know the chemical composition of the filter.
-The metals used during the manufacturing process are bronze, 85–90% copper, and 10–15% tin, and all these metals are sintered together to form filters.
+Before detailing the manufacturing process for sintered bronze filters, it is essential to know the filter’s chemical composition.
+The metals used in the manufacturing process are bronze (85–90% copper and 10–15% tin), and these metals are sintered together to form filters.
 Sometimes, to increase the strength, nickel and zinc could be added as well.

-• The first step in the sintering process of the sintered bronze filters is the powder selection.
+- The first step in the sintering process for sintered bronze filters is powder selection.
 All the metal powders are added together.

-• The size of the particles that are compressed into a filter form determines the filter’s porosity.
+- The size of the particles compressed into a filter determines the filter’s porosity.
 The metal powder is placed inside a mold and compressed at 100-400MPa.

-• The filters formed by the sintering process have mechanical strength up to 5-10 barand can bear temperatures up to 250-450 °C.
+- The filters formed by the sintering process have a mechanical strength of 5-10 bar and can withstand temperatures up to 250-450 °C.

 Advantages of Sintered Bronze Filters

-The use of sintered bronze filters has many advantages, such as mechanical strength, heat and corrosion resistance, and long service life.
+The use of sintered bronze filters offers several advantages, including mechanical strength, heat and corrosion resistance, and a long service life.
 Let’s get into the details of the benefits of using sintered bronze filters.

 Mechanical Strength